top of page

 Solution

-To simplify things, the inflationary tax rate may be changed up to four times a year after quarterly economic numbers are evaluated in order to allow businesses and consumers time to adjust to the new rate.
+The inflationary tax rate may be changed up to four times a year after quarterly economic numbers are evaluated in order to allow businesses and consumers time to adjust to the new rate.

 bottom of page